 # 1. Select the right plastic for carport side panels

 HPL is a perfect material to finish your carport.
 It’s exceptionally durable, easy to maintain and will never rot.
 For a tight, smooth finish, we recommend using HPL white smooth RAL 9016.
 White aluminium sandwich panels are also ideal for carport cladding.
-The critical benefit of aluminium panels is that this type of plastic isn’t sensitive to temperature changes.
-This allows you to abutt the panels tightly together, as they will not expand.
-Alupanel is easy to clean using just a brush and soapy water, and it is also resistant to moisture.
+The critical benefit of aluminium panels is that this type of material barely expands as result of temperature changes.
+This allows you to abutt the panels tightly together.
+Alupanel is easy to clean using just a cleaning cloth and soapy water, and it is also resistant to moisture.

 # 2. Choose the right thickness of plastic

 We recommend using plastic sheet with a thickness of 3 mm – 6 mm to clad the underside of your carport.
 The exact thickness you need depends on the framework under your carport.
 If there is no less than 30 cm between the battens, you can use 3 mm HPL white or aluminium panel.
 If there are fewer battens, it’s best to use 6 mm thick HPL or Alupanel.
 If you’re not sure about which thickness to choose, consult our handy thickness aid.

 # 3. Use the correct adhesive system for your carport trim

 Before you can cover the underside of your carport, it’s essential to check that the battens are level.
 If they are uneven, level the framework using a spirit level or laser and foam filler profiles.
 Once the battens are level, apply a primer for good adhesion.
 The choice of primer and glue depends on the material you have chosen.
 Check the steps per material below.

 - Apply Bostik Primer SX Black, to the timber framework.

 - Apply Bostik Paneltack plastic primer to your HPL sheets.